-- Common challenges and obstacles that have been found to limit the expansion or success of EWS are related to: - Legal and institutional arrangements; - Technology, infrastructure, and forecasting capability in developing countries; - Human resources and expertise; - Addressing impacts of climate change on disaster risks; - Public engagement, empowerment, and community outreach; - O Response co-ordination and disaster preparedness; and - o Budget.127
+Common challenges and obstacles that have been found to limit the expansion or success of EWS are related to:

+- · legal and institutional arrangements - · technology, infrastructure, and forecasting capability in developing countries - · human resources and expertise - · addressing impacts of climate change on disaster risks - · public engagement, empowerment, and community outreach - · response co-ordination and disaster preparedness - budget.

-- SDG 2 Zero hunger: Droughts, floods, and rainfall variability have contributed to reduced food availability and increased food prices.
-Early warning systems will contribute to managing the threatening food and nutrition security, and the livelihoods of millions globally. - SDG 3 Good health and well-being and SDG 6 clean water and sanitation: Early warning systems allow the identification of temperature changes, precipitation, and water-related disasters that could increase incidences of waterborne diseases such as cholera, especially in regions with limited access to safe water, sanitation, and hygiene infrastructure. - SDG 13 Climate action: Early warning systems will contribute improve the understanding on how to integrate climate change measures into national policies, strategies, and planning.
+Droughts, floods, and rainfall variability have contributed to reduced food availability and increased food prices.
+Early warning systems will contribute to the Sustainable Development Goal 2 (SDG 2) (zero hunger) by managing the threatening food and nutrition security, and the livelihoods of millions globally.

+EWS also allow the identification of temperature changes, precipitation, and water-related disasters that could increase incidences of waterborne diseases such as cholera, especially in regions with limited access to safe water, sanitation, and hygiene infrastructure.
+Thus, improved EWS can contribute to SDG 3 (good health and well-being) and SDG 6 (clean water and sanitation).

+By improving understanding on how to integrate climate change measures into national policies, strategies, and planning, early warning systems can promote SDG 13 (climate action).
 Therefore, if there is a wide range of knowledge and information related to climate risks available to policy makers, those policies will emerge from an informed basis.

 The Sharm el-Sheikh COP27 and CMA4 cover decisions emphasized the need to address existing gaps in the Global Climate Observing System, particularly in developing countries.
-They recognized that one third of the world does not have access to early warning and climate information services.
-They also acknowledged the need to enhance coordination of activities by the systematic observation community and to provide useful and actionable climate information for mitigation, adaptation and early warning systems, as well as to access information to enable understanding of adaptation limits and of attribution of extreme events.
-They also welcomed and reiterated the UNSG's call to protect everyone on Earth through universal coverage of early warning systems within the next five years, and invited development partners, international
+They recognized that one-third of the world does not have access to early warning and climate information services.
+They also acknowledged the need to enhance coordination of activities by the systematic observation community and to provide useful and actionable climate information for mitigation, adaptation, and early warning systems, as well as to access information to enable understanding of adaptation limits and of attribution of extreme events.
+They also welcomed and reiterated the UNSG's call to protect everyone on Earth through universal coverage of EWS within the next five years, and invited development partners, international financial institutions, and the operating entities of the Financial Mechanism to provide support for implementation of the Early Warning for All Initiative.